An Extra Layer of Protection: Umbrella Coverage

 An Umbrella policy does not cover damage to your property or any injuries you might sustain.
 Other insurance policies you have, such as health insurance, homeowner’s insurance, or auto insurance, can address those claims.

 If you’re a business owner, your personal Umbrella policy will not cover any claims or damages associated with your business (in this case, a Commercial Umbrella policy would be ideal).
+In some instances, boats or other watercraft are excluded in Umbrella coverage.
+Consult your agent to learn the details of your specific situation when securing an Umbrella policy.

 How Do You Know if an Umbrella Policy is Right for You?